yudai-nkt/qmk_userspace/README.md

 Refer to [the QMK documentation](https://docs.qmk.fm/newbs_external_userspace) for general guide on how to add build targets to your userspace and how to build them.

+## License

+All the code I write in this repository is released under the GNU General Public License v2.0 unless otherwise noted.

+Keymaps for keyboards that are not designed by me might have a different license than GPL-2.0.
+Make sure to refer to each license notice in such cases.